 \begin{remark} In \cite{isom} a strip degeneration argument is used to establish a canonical isomorphism

 for embedded composition of monotone Lagrangians.
 The natural alternative approach to defining an isomorphism, or even just a homomorphism is to try and interpolate the middle strip to zero width in the relative invariant that is used in \cite{quiltfloer} to prove the independence of $HF(L_0, L_{01}, L_{12}, L_2)$ from the choice of width $\delta_1>0$.
 The resulting quilted surface might look as indicated on the left in Figure \ref{alt hom}.
 This approach was pioneered by Matthias Schwarz and might be realized as a ``jumping boundary condition'' as investigated in \cite{fl:cot}.
+(After the completion of our work, \cite{lm} studied the same approach in Morse-Bott terms.)
 However, this analytic setup is at present restricted to a highly specialized class of Lagrangians and almost complex structures.
-In essence, this approach would construct a canonical element of the Floer homology $HF(L_{02}, (L_{01},L_{12}))$ associated to the three seams coming together.
+In essence, this approach would construct a canonical element of the Floer cohomology $HF(L_{02}, (L_{01},L_{12}))$ associated to the three seams coming together.
 Our approach also induces such a canonical element, given by the identity $1_{L_{02}}\in HF(L_{02}, L_{02})$ and the strip shrinking isomorphism to $HF(L_{02}, (L_{01},L_{12}))$.
 So we replace the picture of seams coming together by one where the seams corresponding to $L_{01}$, $L_{12}$, $L_{02}$ run into an infinite cylindrical end, as on the right in Figure~\ref{alt hom}, where the inner circle is meant to represent a cylindrical end.
 This picture defines a relative invariant